8 Out of 10 Cats Does Countdown: Format

-Apart from during the first two specials, there are two contestants on each team, with Richardson and Lock as permanent guests through the episodes for 2021.
+Apart from during the first two specials, there are two contestants on each team, with Richardson and Lock as permanent guests through the episodes.
+After Lock's death in 2021, his place has been taken by varying guests.
 During some rounds, contestants all offer an answer, but only the best answer from each team counts.
 During some rounds, one player per team is nominated to answer.

 A celebrity appears in Dictionary Corner, and, after each numbers round, they present a poem, song or another comedic segment.
 Susie Dent's "Origin of Words" section does not appear but is instead replaced with an additional segment from the guest.

 In earlier episodes, Joe Wilkinson appeared as Riley's assistant in the second half of the show, often dressed in costume whilst using props.
 The humour continued throughout the series, such as Wilkinson offering special prizes, replacing letter tiles with symbols, or turning up despite having been "fired".

+The teams compete for a different low-value prize each edition, such as "The Countdown Paddling Pool" or "The Countdown Picnic Hamper", parodying the teapot and dictionary prizes given in the real Countdown.
+These prizes are brought on by muscular men wearing black swimming trunks, one of whom is described as "Joe Wilkinson's idiot half-brother Fabio", played by Robert Deaton.

 Episodes

 International broadcasts

 In Australia, the show has aired on SBS Viceland since 7 August 2018 from the beginning, as well as on SBS.
 Later series have also aired on the pay TV channel BBC UKTV since 23 October 2018.
-In New Zealand the show has also been very popular, screening on two free-to-air TVNZ channels TVNZ 2 and TVNZ Duke, as well as BBC UKTV on pay TV provider Sky (New Zealand).
-In the United States and Canada certain series of the programme are available on Britbox.
+In New Zealand, the show has also been very popular, screening on two free-to-air TVNZ channels—TVNZ 2 and TVNZ Duke, as well as BBC UKTV on pay TV provider Sky Television.
+In the United States and Canada, certain series of the programme are available on BritBox.